Quanmuito/smindler-assignment/README.md

 ## About the project

-This is a job assignment from Smindler for hiring process.
+This is a job assignment from Smindle for hiring process.

 ## Set up project